Procuritas – SFDR Disclosures – Principal Adverse Impacts

 Procuritas believes that investment decisions that negatively impact climate or other environment-related resources, or have negative implications for people or society, are detrimental to value creation.
 To this end, Procuritas considers the principal adverse impacts of its investment decisions on sustainability factors throughout all major steps of the investment and portfolio management process.
 The principal adverse impact indicators are currently being reported directly from the portfolio companies and monitored by Procuritas once a year as part of the data-gathering process.

-Overall, there have been some slightly negative changes in social and employee-related indicators, as well as a significant increase in greenhouse gas emissions and carbon intensity from 2023 to 2024.
+Overall, there have been both positive and slightly negative changes in social and employee-related indicators, as well as a moderate increase in total greenhouse gas emissions from 2024 to 2025.

 Description of the principal adverse impacts on sustainability factors